zekrom-vale/ZekromsKazdraAdditions/README.md

 * Zekrom Suit (So many frames!)
 * Some more hats?

+# v.9 will now split into two mods fixes and additional content!
+* The additional content mod will require the fixes mod to prevent bugs.

 ## v.9-live
 * Now uses github!
 * Fixes kazdra converce